Pat Cash: Professional years

 The crowning moment of Cash's career came in 1987 at Wimbledon.
 Having already beaten Marcel Freeman, Paul McNamee, Michiel Schapers, Guy Forget, Mats Wilander in the quarterfinals and Jimmy Connors in the semifinals, Cash defeated the world No. 1, Ivan Lendl, in the final in straight sets.
 Cash sealed the victory by climbing into the stands and up to the player's box at Centre Court, where he celebrated with his family, girlfriend, and coach, Ian Barclay.
 He thus started a Wimbledon tradition that has been followed by many other champions at Wimbledon and other Grand Slam tournaments since.
 He only dropped one set during the entire tournament.
 He finished the year ranked at No. 7.

+Cash won the 1987 South African Open, having chosen to play in the tournament to earn enough ATP points to guarantee a spot in the Masters later that year.
+His participation, against the background of boycotts, was criticised by the Australian Anti-Apartheid Movement, which went on to protest his subsequent matches in Australia.

 In 1988, Cash reached the Australian Open final for the second consecutive year, beating Ivan Lendl in five sets in the semis, as Lendl struggled in the latter stages due to heat and Cash repeated his tactics of the 1987 Wimbledon final.
 He faced Mats Wilander in the final.
 It was the first men's singles final played at the new Melbourne Park venue on hard court, and Wilander won in a four-and-a-half-hour encounter, taking the fifth set 8–6.
 There were two rain delays during the final but the roof was not closed after controversy the previous day when it was closed for the women's final.
 Cash also reached his career-high ranking of world No. 4 in May.

 Coming in as the defending champion in 1988 at Wimbledon, Cash was seeded fourth and only dropped two sets (both during the second round) en route to the quarterfinals, but his run came to an end when he lost to sixth seed and eventual runner-up Boris Becker.
 It was the last time he reached the quarterfinals at a Grand Slam tournament in singles.
 He withdrew from the US Open with Achilles tendon and back issues.
 1988 was the last time Cash ended the year in the top 20, finishing the year ranked 20th, after having been ranked inside the top 10 from the start of the year until 21 November.

 In April 1989, Cash ruptured his Achilles tendon at the Japan Open and was out of action until March 1990.

 Cash played in his third Davis Cup final in 1990.
 This time, Australia lost 2–3 to the United States.